vmware-tanzu/secrets-manager/docs/_pages/0060-philosophy.md

 impossible unless you attach a debugger to it.
 And that makes keeping plain text secrets in memory (*and nowhere else than memory*) crucial.

-For disaster recovery, VMware Secrets Manager (*by default*) backs up encrypted version of its state on the file system; however, the plain text secrets that **VSecM Safe** dispatches to workloads will always be stored in memory.
+For disaster recovery, **VMware Secrets Manager** (*by default*) backs up encrypted version of its state on the file system; however, the plain text secrets that **VSecM Safe** dispatches to workloads will always be stored in memory.

 ## Resilient By Default

 When an **VMware Secrets Manager** component crashes or when an **VMware Secrets Manager** component is evicted, the workloads can still function with the existing secrets they have without having to rely on the existence of an active secrets store.

 When an **VMware Secrets Manager** component restarts, it seamlessly recovers its state from an encrypted backup without requiring manual intervention.

 ## Conclusion

-While **VMware Secrets Manager** might not have all the bells and whistles of a full-blown security suite that integrates everything but the kitchen sink, we are sure that by following these guiding principles, it will remain a **delightfully secure** secrets manager that a lot of people will love to use.
+**VMware Secrets Manager** epitomizes robust security principles with a keen focus on simplicity and user-friendliness.
+Its architecture is rigorously aligned with Kubernetes-native principles, leveraging the platform's features to ensure seamless operation and maintenance.

+By concentrating on a minimalistic API, **VMware Secrets Manager** not only simplifies user interactions but also enhances security by reducing the attack surface.
+Its commitment to being **practically secure**—storing secrets in memory and encrypting any data on disk—demonstrates a balance between strong security measures and operational practicality.

+Additionally, the system's inherent resilience ensures that service continuity is maintained, even during component failures, without compromising on security.

+These qualities make **VMware Secrets Manager** an ideal choice for administrators seeking a dependable, **secure**, and **efficient** way to manage secrets within Kubernetes environments.

 <p class="github-button">
     <a href="https://github.com/vmware-tanzu/secrets-manager/blob/main/docs/_pages/0060-philosophy.md">